NateV/Inquisimin-Elm/Readme.md

 Now we've got everything we need for a simple guided interview running in the browser.
 We'll ask a series of questions to the user and present them with the results.
 From there, other parts of an application can do something else with that collected data.

-## Complexity beyond what DictModel can handle
+## Complexity beyond what DictModel can handle: TypedModel Interviews

 Its likely you may want to do more than DictModel can manage.
 You may want to style your interview differently, introduce branching pathways, or ask users for multiple instances of some items (e.g, a list of their favorite foods).
 We'll say goodbye to DictModel now, and see how we can use Inquisimin for a more customized guided interview.